B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 DDM efforts can strengthen short-term performance campaigns or long-term brand-building programs depending on the goal you want to pursue.

-1. Track your website interactions.
+1. Track your website interactions

 • Content performance.
 Webinars, blog posts, newsletters, white papers, and every other content format holds a different intent.
 Analyzing what styles and topics are the most popular among users makes it possible to craft more authoritative content.

 • Engagement.
 While web pages are expected to convert customers, their main goal should be to educate prospects.
-Live chats and chatbots make great bridges to understand the user's necessities and the buyer's journey.
+Live chats and chatbots make great bridges to understand the user’s needs and the buyer’s journey.

 If not processed correctly, wild data can roam far and wide, even inside a well-structured website.
 It is advisable to integrate different data-tracking tools to make the most of every piece of information.

-2. Refine your remarketing efforts.
+2. Refine your remarketing efforts

 Once a user exits your website, remarketing actions need to be executed to plant your brand at the top of their minds so they can come back once your offer is processed and considered an attractive possibility.